 Geologic Hazard: A geologic condition or geologic process which presents a threat to health, life, limb, or property.
-Geologic Hazard Areas are shown on the Geologic Hazards Map as areas where geologic conditions have been either documented, approximated or determined susceptible through modeling.
+Geologic Hazard Areas include but are not limited to those shown on the Geologic Hazards Map as areas where geologic conditions have been either documented, approximated or determined susceptible through modeling.
 Depending on the geologic hazard(s) present, these areas are associated with nominal to extensive geotechnical issues with the potential to cause intolerable damage to structures and a variable level of risk related to construction or land use purposes.